marielouisehanna/Machine_learning/Assignment 1 - Dimond_Price_Prediction/README.md

 # Diamond Price Prediction 💰
+## Video Explanation

+We have added a video to explain the project.
 ## Project Overview
 This project is a Jupyter Notebook-based deep learning model for predicting diamond prices.
 It preprocesses data, trains models, and evaluates performance using TensorFlow and Keras.